trkin/rails_rspec_tips/README.md

   # Instead of adding `fixtures :all` to eash spec, we can enable it here
   config.global_fixtures = :all
 ```
-* Fixtures enabled by using `fixtures :all` in a clas

 ## Usage